Why I work with HCM

 Ever conscious of the doors that good public policy opened for her, she previously served at the U.S. Department of Education as senior advisor to the Under Secretary of Education.
 In that role, Kristin helped implement Secretary Margaret Spellings Commission on the Future of Higher Education.
 This work led to a reframing of the national postsecondary education agenda around outcomes and the largest single-year increase in Pell Grants in more than thirty years.

 Kristin brought to her federal service a belief that innovative federal solutions come from state innovation – a perspective she gained while serving as the program director in the education division of the National Governors Association.
 She also directed the Washington, D.C. office of the National Center for Public Policy and Higher Education, where she helped develop the first comparative 50-state report card on higher education performance.
 Through these roles, she cultivated a record of networking states for broad national attention and action, while bringing to light a new way of looking at high school and college graduation rates and affordability.

 Kristin and her husband, Brent, share four children and a love for hiking and California wine.
-She is the proud supporter of Cornerstone School, a classical, Christian college preparatory school located in the Anacostia neighborhood of Washington, D.C. and Crisis Center, a shelter and advocacy organization focused on ending domestic violence located in Castle Rock, Colorado.
+She is the proud supporter of Cornerstone School, a classical, Christian college preparatory school located in the Anacostia neighborhood of Washington, D.C.
 She is also active in Our Lady of Loreto in Colorado.